mikeneiderhauser/CRSFJoystick/README.md

 # Carrier Boards (Tiny Version)

+> **_NOTE:_** References to level shifters below are no longer needed as the level shifter can be omitted.
+You will have to bridge the pads on the level shifter for the TX/RX pins or use a newer version of the carrier board.

+I personally use the Waveshare RP2040-Zero version for my ELRS Joystick!

 Hardware build files are located in hardware/kicad/CRSFJoystick/output/Rev1.0

 I used JLCPCB with Black Soldermask and a board thickness of 1.6mm.